-102-5.4 Crossings and Intersections: Provide and maintain adequate accommodations for intersecting and crossing traffic.
+102-5.5 Crossings and Intersections: Provide and maintain adequate accommodations for intersecting and crossing traffic.
 Provide signing for the control of traffic entering and leaving work zones by way of intersecting crossroads to make drivers aware of work zone conditions.
+When work operations exceed 60 minutes, place the ROAD WORK AHEAD sign on the side street entering the work zone.
 Do not block or unduly restrict any median opening, road or street crossing the project unless approved by the Engineer.
 Before beginning any construction, submit to the Engineer the names and phone numbers of persons that can be contacted when signal operation malfunctions.

+Traffic control devices at intersections must provide sight distances for the road user to perceives potential conflicts and to traverse the intersection safely.

-102-5.5 Access for Residences and Businesses: Provide continuous access to all residences and all places of business.
+102-5.6 Access for Residences and Businesses: Provide continuous access to all residences and all places of business.

-102-5.6 Protection of the Work from Injury by Traffic: Where traffic would be injurious to a base, surface course, or structure constructed as a part of the work, maintain all traffic outside the limits of such areas until the potential for injury no longer exists.
+102-5.7 Protection of the Work from Damage by Traffic: Where traffic would damage a base course, surface course, or structure constructed as a part of the work, control all traffic to remain outside the limits of such areas until the potential for damage no longer exists.

-102-5.7 Flagger: Provide flaggers to control traffic when traffic in both directions must use a single lane and in other situations as required.
+102-5.8 Flagger: Provide flaggers to control traffic when traffic in both directions must use a single lane and in other situations as required.
+Flaggers must be clearly visible to approaching traffic for a distance sufficient to permit proper response by the motorist to the flagging instructions, and to traffic to reduce speed or stop as required.
+Flaggers must be positioned to maintain maximum contrast between the Flagger’s high-viability safety apparel and equipment, and the work area background.
+When flaggers are used, a FLAGGER symbol or legend sign must replace the WORKERS symbol or legend sign.
 All flaggers must meet the personnel qualifications specified in Section 105.
+Provide flaggers with equipment meeting the requirements of Section 990.

+Use STOP/SLOW paddles as the primary hand-signaling device.
+Use flags for the following conditions:

+1. Immediate emergencies

+2. When working on the centerline

+3. Shared left-turn lanes where two flaggers are required and there is opposing traffic in adjacent lanes.

+In addition to one of the above hand-signaling devices, use a flashlight, lantern, or other lighted signal that will display a red warning for nighttime work.
+When flags are used at nighttime, they must be retroreflectorized red.

+When visual contact between flaggers is not possible, equip flaggers with two-way radios or use pilot vehicles.

+When used at nighttime, illuminate the flagger stations approximately 5 horizontal foot-candles.

+Automated Flagger Assistance Devices (AFADs) May be used in lieu of flaggers.
+See 102-9.

-102-5.8 Conflicting Pavement Markings: Remove all existing pavement markings (paint, tape, thermoplastic, raised pavement markers, etc.) that conflict with temporary paths of vehicles, bicycles or pedestrians when the conflict will exceed 24 hours.
+102-5.9 Conflicting Pavement Markings: Remove all existing pavement markings (paint, tape, thermoplastic, raised pavement markers, etc.) that conflict with temporary paths of vehicles, bicycles or pedestrians when the conflict will exceed 24 hours.
 Use any method, other than paint or sprayed asphalt, approved by the Engineer to remove existing pavement markings.
 Remove conflicting pavement markings using a method that will not damage the surface texture of the pavement and which will eliminate the previous marking pattern regardless of weather and light conditions.

 Remove all pavement markings that will conflict with “the next phase of operation” for vehicle, bicycle, and pedestrian paths as described above, before opening to vehicle or bicycle traffic or use by pedestrians.